JWCook/jwcook.dev/pages/index.md

 # ~jwcook

 Hi there!
-My name is Jordan, and this is where I plan to write about some of my projects and serial obsessions.
+My name is Jordan, and this is where I plan to write about some of my projects and things I'm learning about.
+My purposes for this site are to:
-My main purpose is organizing my thoughts on things I'm learning about, and sharing info about some fun niches I'm into.
+* Practice writing as a tool for organizing my thoughts
+* Share info about some things I'm passionate about
-I'm also interested in exploring the indie web as a more fun alternative to social media.
+* Participate in the indie web as a more pleasant alternative to social media
+* Just build a website for the fun of it!

 I don't have any articles up yet, but on the pages below I've summarized a few of my main hobbies and favorite things: